-Safety toe boots rose to prominence in the 20th century due to increased safety concerns and liability costs by companies.
+Safety toe boots rose to prominence in the 20th century due to an increase in safety concerns and liability costs by companies.
 The US Congress passed the Occupational Safety and Health Act in 1970 mandating safety footwear in numerous environments.
 In order to meet standards, safety toe boots must pass impact and compression tests, putting pressure on the toe area to ensure it won't be easily crushed.
-Steel Toe Boots were initially the primary build used, but then they started coming in various styles and colors, including hard plastics, carbon fiber, fiberglass, kevlar, and alloy, depending on the profession.
+Steel Toe Boots were initially the primary choice, but developed over time in various styles and colors, including hard plastics, carbon fiber, fiberglass, kevlar, and alloy, depending on the profession.

 However, some big drawbacks of steel toe boots are that they are: